COVID-19 Positive Cases Among Baylor University Community Members

-- While positive results received from the fall pre-semester testing are reflected on the Baylor Dashboard, those results will be counted by public health authorities in home county and state systems.
+- While positive results received from the fall 2020 and Spring 2021 pre-semester testing are reflected on the Baylor Dashboard, those results will be counted by public health authorities in home county and state systems.
 Therefore, not all Baylor pre-semester testing is allocated to McLennan County.

 - Surveillance positivity – The percentage of people tested for COVID-19 through Baylor’s surveillance testing program who have a positive test result.
 This is an accurate indicator of prevalence rates in the Baylor population.
 Surveillance testing is conducted through random, periodic testing of a percentage of the Baylor population.
 Surveillance testing is not tied to symptoms or exposure to a COVID-19-positive case.

-- The Baylor community of students, faculty and staff is approximately 22,700 individuals.
+- The in-session Baylor community of students, faculty and staff is approximately 22,700 individuals.

 TEXAS AND WACO/MCLENNAN COUNTY DASHBOARDS

 - The Texas Department of State Health Services maintains a COVID-19 dashboard that is updated daily.